 There are two ways experts recommend that you get rid of etch marks on marble.

 1.)
 Use a marble polishing powder.
 There are lots of polishing powders.
-You sprinkle the powder over the surface and some water and buff out.
+You sprinkle the powder over the surface with some water and buff out in a circular motion.
 The powder is abrasive and rubbing it onto the surface can re-polish your table.

-This product, MB11 touch up etch remover, even has a video demonstration here where they pour lemon juice onto marble and then removing the etched mark left behind.
+This product, MB11 touch up etch remover, even has a video demonstration here where they pour lemon juice onto marble and then remove the etched mark left behind.

 2.)
 Use a polishing liquid – There are lots of people that say this works, but it didn’t remove my etch marks.

 I tried two different pastes/poultices.
 One was made with banking soda and water and the other with flour and hydrogen peroxide.
-I have what I believe are hard water stains around toilet base (I know gross right?).
+I have what I believe are hard water stains or rust stains around toilet base (I know gross right?).